vtssb/oak/ACK.md

 go/gob/users/intro-codelab go/gerrit-explained go/gob-gerrit-workflow

-Create a CR (on the `ack` branch) that removes your name from the list below to confirm that you're on board with the switch to Git-on-Borg.
+Create a CR (on the `ack` branch) that adds `ack` after your name from the list below to confirm that you're on board with the switch to Git-on-Borg.

 Pending Acknowledgement: